void-land/hyprland-void-packages/README.md

 To run Hyprland, you may need to install additional packages depending on your setup, such as a [session and seat manager](https://docs.voidlinux.org/config/session-management.html) and [graphics drivers](https://docs.voidlinux.org/config/graphical-session/graphics-drivers/index.html).
 Additionally, ensure that your user is added to the `_seatd` group.

-#### Note for Nvidia Users

-The `hyprland-nvidia` package is no longer necessary as of [version 0.33.0](https://github.com/hyprwm/Hyprland/releases/tag/v0.33.0).
-While Nvidia support is still unofficial, please refer to the [manual](https://wiki.hyprland.org/hyprland-wiki/pages/Nvidia/) for more information.

-### Additional Packages

-This repository also includes packages for:
-- hyprland
-- hypridle
-- hyprlock
-- hyprpaper
-- hyprlang
-- hyprutils
-- swayosd
-- xdg-desktop-portal-hyprland

 ### Manually Building Hyprland

 If you need to customize the build, follow these steps to manually build Hyprland: